Last Updated on

 Rereading or restudying information is not enough.
 In fact, it only gives you a false sense of familiarity–you think you know the review material all too well even though you never tested how well you know it.

-So what you should do?
+So what should you do?
 Take practice tests.
 Lots of them.

 Testing helps strengthen your long-term memory, a finding that is supported by decades of scientific research.
 A recent study even shows that answering practice tests are more effective than rereading or highlighting your notes.